As a pediatric mucsuloskeletal speciatist, Dr. Weber examines all the joints of the body (except the inner ear…).

 The hip joint is a ball and socket joint that is part of the pelvis, it is a very stable.
 Reduced mobility in this joint directly strains the joints of the pelvis and lumbar spine.
 This responds well to mobilization and stabilizing exercises.

 As we move up the spine to the thoracic spine, (or bröstryggen), the vertebrae are formed differently and move most easily sideways, forward and backward and in rotation.
 The ribs attach to the vertebrae (costovertebral joints) making up the chest and they attach in the front of the body to the sternum with the costosternal joints.
-The rib cage is susceptible to injury during heavy lifts and certain twisting movements.
+The rib cage is susceptible to injury during heavy lifts and certain twisting movements that occur in different sports.
 When the costovertebral joint is sprained, it can be difficult to take a deep breath or twist the upper body.
 This area is most commonly injured while lifting heavy things with outstretched arms.
 When the ribs are involved, the pain can travel around the rib and/or through the ribcage.
 Some people think they are having a heart or lung problem.
 Examination of this injury or dysfunction requires specialty education in biomechanics.
 We commonly treat this and show exercises which are necessary to stabilize the injured area.

 The cervical spine (halsryggen) sits on top of the shoulders and bears the weight of the cranium.
 The cervical spine glides sideways, forward and backwards with the majority of rotation at the junction of the uppermost vertebrae and the cranium.
+In children, the size of the head is disproportionally large compared to the body.
+This becomes more proportional as children approach their teens.
+What this means is that in young children the weight of the head is an enormous weight on the neck when it is tipped forward (screen time).
+Ergonomics have become very important in preventing neck pain in children.

 When parts of the “chain” or vertebrae are not moving as they should, there is a strain on the adjacent areas.
 The goal with treatment is to restore normal functioning and recommend exercises to make the area stable.